agn453/HI-TECH-Z80-C/README.md

 on a separate line prior to performing optimisation.

 I've rebuilt the Z280 optimised libraries (LIB280C.LIB, LIB280F.LIB) and
-compiler frontend C280-17.COM using the update optimiser - and these files are now available in both the *z280dist* folder and updated Z280 binary distribution at
+compiler frontend C280-17.COM using the updated optimiser - and these files are now available in both the *z280dist* folder and updated Z280 binary distribution at